This lecture is part of the free and open to the public lecture series for the Royal Astronomical Society's bicentenary celebrations.

 This event has already taken place and the Livestream can be watched here on our new Bicentenary page: https://ras.ac.uk/bicentenary

 Register for this free event here on Eventbrite.

 This event will take place online and a link will be sent on the day a two hours before the start time to the registered attendee's email address.
-This Eventbrite is for the online talk in the evening from 7:30-8:30pm on the 24th April 2020.
+This Eventbrite is for the online talk in the afternoon from 2-3pm on the 24th April 2020.

 Happy Birthday Hubble